DoWiD-wsn/RPi_cluster_head/source/README.md

     `tmux`
 Then navigate to the directory where the script is located and start it in the usual manner, e.g., with:
     `python3 rpi_cluster_head.py`
-You can safely close the SSH session now.
+You can safely close the SSH session now, for example, by pressing `CTRL+b` and then type `d` for detach.

 Whenever you want to return to the session, just log into the RPi again via SSH and attach to the previous `tmux` session with:
     `tmux attach`